M-Media-Group/Coronavirus-COVID-19-Watch/readme.txt

-NO LONGER MAINTANED ON GITHUB
+NO LONGER MAINTAINED ON GITHUB
 Maintained on WordPress.org

 Browse the code: https://plugins.trac.wordpress.org/browser/coronavirus-covid-19-watch/